Tom Erikson: College and International

 Erikson had a good wrestling career - He was not a state qualifier at Bloom, but grew into a two-time national champion in 1984 and 1985 at Triton Junior College under the late Art Kraft.
 He then became a two-time All-American at Oklahoma State, placing 4th in 1986, and 3rd in 1987.

 After college, Erikson found early success by winning a freestyle gold medal at the 1988 Canada Cup, beating future Greco-Roman Olympic silver medalist Matt Ghaffari 5–4 in the gold medal match.

 Erikson was highly successful in freestyle - The only problem was, so was Bruce Baumgartner.

 "He was No. 2 in the world, behind Bruce, for a long time," said Olympic coach Greg Strobel.
 "He beat all the world champions but Bruce.
 He could have been a gold medal winner."

 Erikson was a 3-time Olympic Alternate in 1988, 1992, and 1996, losing all three times to Bruce Baumgartner in the finals to make the Olympic Team.

 In those three Olympic Games, Baumgartner went on to take silver in the 1988 Seoul Olympics, 1992 Olympic gold in Barcelona, and a bronze medal in the 1996 Olympic Games, held in Atlanta, Ga.

 "It's an emotional roller coaster," says the 6-foot-4-inch, 286-pound wrestler.
 "It's hard for someone to feel sympathy for me.
 It's like, 'Are you stupid?'
 But I still have a dream to be the best at it, and I try and keep a sense of humor."
 But the joke wears thin at times, especially because Mr. Erikson is no slouch himself.
 He was finally able to capture first place in the 1992 World Cup, the only year Mr. Baumgartner had sat out.

 "He'd have been a three-time gold medalist if it wasn't for Bruce," says Mitch Hull, national teams director for USA Wrestling and himself an alternate in the 1984 Games.

 Erikson was known as the 'Ultimate Never Give Up Warrior'.
-After 8 finals losses to Baumgartner, Erikson finally got to raise the long-awaited coveted USA Wrestling 'Stop Sign' over his head, by defeating future 2-time Olympian Kerry McCoy 7–4, to become the 1997 U.S. National Champion.
+After 8 finals losses to Baumgartner, Erikson finally got to raise the long-awaited coveted USA Wrestling 'Stop Sign' over his head, by defeating future 2-time Olympian Kerry McCoy 7–4, to become the 1997 U.S. Open National Champion.
 After the victory, Erikson fell to his hands and knees overwhelmed with emotion.
 Many in the USA Wrestling community thought that an award should have been made after Erikson's retirement called the 'Tom Erikson Never Give Up Perseverance Award'.

 Erikson finished his career as a 15-time U.S. national medalist - winning 1 gold, 10 silver, and 4 bronze medals in the USA Wrestling national championship era, never placing below third place at any US Open.

 Erikson represented Team USA at the World Cup, becoming the 1992 World Cup Champion with a 5-2 signature win over Georgi Kaisimov (RUS).
 He was also a member of the 1997 U.S. Senior Freestyle World Team, placing fourth in the World Championships at 130 kg.